 First of all, every owner should be aware of the most common type of natural disaster, considered to be endemic to his area of residence.
 The east-coast is frequently hit by hurricanes, while earthquakes tend to happen more on the east.
 The central part of USA is usually reserved for tornados.
 There are many interactive maps on the internet that will show you what to be most prepared for.

-So basically, this is a day for education, or education and training.
+So basically, National Animal Disaster Preparedness Day is a day for education, or education and training.
 Veterinarians and kennel operatives are highly encouraged to use this event in educating the general public on how to prepare for natural disasters and what to put their focus on regarding their animals.

 What you can do as an owner, is use National Animal Disaster Preparedness Day to create a pet first aid kit in your home.
 This first aid kit must contain bandages, gauze roll and pads, pet food, blankets and towels, antiseptic solutions, medical thermometers, tweezers, harness or a leash, crucial medications, a life vest, jacket or a sweater, your pet’s photo, medical records, and microchip.
 You can add some pet toys or a thunder jacket to keep them calm during nervous times.

 All the food and the first aid kit should be stored in a waterproof container that’s airtight.
 Food stocks that will keep your pet full between five to six days are considered to be enough when a natural disaster occurs.
 You must know and inform everyone in the house where the pet first aid kit is stored and even practice a bit with your pets and family members evacuation protocols.

 When a disaster occurs, never leave your pet behind and always keep contact numbers and addresses of local shelters that will accept animals during catastrophic events.
 Another good idea would be to identify a family member or friend that can take your pet in at short notice if you will not be able to keep your pet physically with you during the disaster period.